adangert/JoustMania/README.md

 * Minimum and recommended player count is listed next to every game mode
 * Extended rules can be found on the [Wiki](https://github.com/adangert/JoustMania/wiki/Extended-Rules)

- ### Convention/Random mode
+ ### Joust Free-for-All (2+ players)
  * This is the first mode that JoustMania boots to
- * This mode allows for multiple game types to be randomly rotated with instructions played before each game
- * Convention mode defaults to only Joust Free-for-All in rotation, more game modes can be added as an Admin or via the web interface (see above)
- * All players press the A button (middle of controller) to signal they are ready to play, and the game will begin
- * Modes with an insufficient number of players will be ignored, if none are available Joust Free-for-All is selected

- ### Joust Free-for-All (2+ players)
  * The most basic version of Joust; be the last one standing!